bigtobster/pgn-extract-alt/README.md

 EventDate
 ECO

+##Extension##
+Other than further modules, two considerable fundamental extensions are being considered:

+1. Dependency on an improved version of Chesspresso.
+This will involve creating a new Chesspresso repo (original source available), depending on that and then extending accordingly.
+This would mean the maintenance of a second project but would significantly enhance the potential for further PGN-Extract-Alt enhancements.

+2. Improving the concurrency model.
+This will be a particular issue with computationally intense modules.
+There are various concurrency models available (further details to be referenced).
+It would be useful to queue operations on data and then execute them in a concurrent fashion that tends towards optimal.

 ##Documentation##
 Extensive technical documentation is available in <pgn-extract-alt>/target/site.
 Open index.html in a web browser.
 The following artifacts are
 available: